deadlyvipers/dojo_rules/introduction.md

 Hi, My name is Yajun.
-My favorite path in code school is css.
+My favorite path in code school is CSS.